Sairyss/domain-driven-hexagon/README.md

 Main recommendations to keep in mind is that libraries imported in application's core/domain **shouldn't** expose:

-- Functionality to access any out-of-precess resources (http calls, database access etc);
+- Functionality to access any out-of-process resources (http calls, database access etc);
 - Functionality not relevant to domain (frameworks, technology details like ORMs etc).
 - Functionality that brings randomness (generating random IDs, timestamps etc) since this makes tests unpredictable (though in TypeScript world it is not that big of a deal since this can be mocked by a test library without using DI);

-Also if a library changes often or has a lot of dependencies of its own it shouldn't be used in domain layer.
+- If a library changes often or has a lot of dependencies of its own it most likely shouldn't be used in domain layer.

 To use such libraries consider creating an `anti-corruption` layer by using [adapter](https://refactoring.guru/design-patterns/adapter) or [facade](https://refactoring.guru/design-patterns/facade) patterns.

-Offload as much of irrelevant responsibilities as possible from the core and especially from domain layer.

 Read more:

 - [Anti-corruption Layer — An effective Shield](https://medium.com/@malotor/anticorruption-layer-a-effective-shield-caa4d5ba548c)

+Be careful with general purpose libraries/frameworks that may scatter across many domain objects.
+It will be hard to replace those libraries if needed.

+Tying only one or just few domain objects to some single-responsibility library should be fine.
+It is way easier to replace a specific library that is tied to one or few objects then a general purpose library that is everywhere.

+Offload as much of irrelevant responsibilities as possible from the core and especially from domain layer.

 ## Application's Core consists of: